-10.A Connect businesses to partnerships that advance and strengthen the cultural economy quity means fairness, equal opportunity, and treating everyone with respect and dignity.
+Who: Mayor's Office, Office of Cultural Economy, City Planning Commission quity means fairness, equal opportunity, and treating everyone with respect and dignity.
 It is a concept of fundamental importance to every New Orleanian regardless of background, economic standing, or other kind of difference.